ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-12-20-on-word-vectors.md

 Awesome, huh?

 We can also control the neighbors of a word through its **window size**.
-A size of 1 means that a word only sees adjacent words as its neighbor.
+A size of 1 means that a center word only sees adjacent words as its neighbor.
 Too high a window and your context becomes less informative, too low and you fail to capture all of its nuance.

 > Too high a window and your context becomes less informative, too low and you
 > fail to capture all of its nuance.